NVIDIA/aistore/docs/authn.md

 The following brief and commented sequence assumes that [AIS local playground](getting_started.md#local-playground) is up and running.

-Examples below use AuthN specific environment vairables.
+Examples below use AuthN specific environment variables.
 Note that all of them are enumerated in

 * [`api/authn/env_const.go`](https://github.com/NVIDIA/aistore/blob/master/api/authn/env_const.go)